gkushang/cucumber-html-reporter/README.md

 ## Attach Plain Text to HTML report

-Attach plain-texts/data to HTML report.
-This helps in debugging or reviewing your results in particular to your tests data.
+Attach plain-texts/data to HTML report to help debug/review the results

 ```javascript